 This is an area along Route 64, centered upon the intersection of Route 188.
 It includes a portion of West Street, adjacent to the Middlebury Green area.
-The area has four restaurants and includes a small plaza along Route 64 and small commercial uses along West Street, and most prominently, the widely known Vyne Restaurant and Shoppes at Whittemore Crossing.
+The area has a small plaza along Route 64 and three restaurants along West Street, the widely known Vyne Restaurant, Pies & Pub, Brewbury, and the Shoppes at Whittemore Crossing.